fadams/docker-playpen/nvidia-glxgears/README.md

     glxgears
 ```

-would "just work", but unfortunately if you have Nvidia hardware you are likely to see something like:
+to run it would "just work", but unfortunately if you have Nvidia hardware you are likely to see something like:

 ```
 libGL: screen 0 does not appear to be DRI2 capable